LEARNING FROM HOME

 Roles and responsibilities

-- Teachers will ensure that all students have the google classroom code and have followed this up with parents if they do not join the classroom.
+- Teachers will ensure that all students have the google classroom code and have followed this up with parents if they do not.
+Google classroom codes are all available on the LfH tab on the school website.

 - Feedback will be given to students as per department marking policies in terms of how and how frequent.

-- When a whole year group is out, teachers should update the engagement sheets weekly, showing whether students have attended their lessons, completed work and the effort which has been put into this.
+- Teachers should update the engagement sheets weekly, showing whether students have attended their lessons, completed work and the effort which has been put into this.

 - curriculum leaders will ensure their curriculum is suitable and accessible for students